Don’t put your dream home on hold. With Elusive Remodel, you can update, refresh, and reimagine your space today, while paying over time with ease.

 When do payments start?

-Your payments will appear on your property tax bill, based on how you pay property taxes—yearly, twice a year, or monthly through escrow/impound.
-Depending on your tax cycle, it may take up to 17 months before your first payment appears.
+- Tax-assessment financing: payments appear on your property tax bill.
+Depending on your county’s tax cycle, it may take up to 17 months before your first payment appears.

 Will my property taxes increase?

-Yes.
-Your payment is added as a separate line item to your property tax bill, so your total due will increase.
+Only if you choose tax-assessment financing.
+In that case, your payment is added as a separate line item on your property tax bill, so your total due increases.

 If I pay property taxes through escrow/impound

-Your lender will adjust your monthly payment if there isn’t enough in your account to cover the added cost.
-We recommend notifying your lender once financing is approved.
+This applies only to tax-assessment financing.
+Your mortgage servicer will adjust your monthly escrow if there isn’t enough to cover the added amount.
+We recommend notifying your lender once your financing is approved.

 Repayment Options